findinpath/cassandra-migration-spring-boot-demo/README.md

 This proof of concept application shows how to perform Cassandra database schema migrations on application startup.
-As already accustomed in the relational database world, where [flyway](https://flywaydb.org/) is extensively used for such purposes, there is no standard tool at the moment for performing this job in the Cassandra world.
+In the relational database world,  [flyway](https://flywaydb.org/) is extensively used for such purposes.
+On the other hand, there is no standard tool at the moment for performing this job in the Cassandra world.

+This often leads to runtime problems (e.g.: table not found) in the applications that use Cassandra to store their data, because during the deployment the engineering team forgot to execute manually the schema migrations on the Cassandra database.

 This demo makes use of the [cassandra-migration](https://github.com/patka/cassandra-migration) library and integrates it into a [spring-boot](https://spring.io/projects/spring-boot) application